Possession of a Controlled Substance in Michigan

-Convictions for controlled substance crimes incur heavy fines and long periods of incarceration.
-Learn about the penalties in Michigan for drug possession and sale crimes.
+Learn about the penalties in Michigan for drug possession crimes.

-All states regulate and control the possession and sale (or delivery) of controlled substances, though each differs in its exact definition of controlled substances and the applicable penalties.
+All states, including Michigan, regulate and control the possession of controlled substances, though each state differs in its exact definitions and the penalties for drug possession.

 How Michigan Classifies Controlled Substances